Yttrium-tYcLief/sod-guides/enclave/boss1.md

 Balnazzar has a number of mechanics which persist through every phase of the fight:

 [Screeching Terror](https://www.wowhead.com/classic/npc=243007/screeching-terror) adds will periodically spawn.
 Cleave these down, focus them if you have many.
-They cast an AoE fear around them, which is why it's important to keep on top of these.
+They cast [Screeching Fear](https://www.wowhead.com/classic/spell=1231885/screeching-fear) around them, which is why it's important to keep on top of these.
 However, <ins>the fear cast is kickable</ins>, and kicking it is more important than DPSing.
+Cast time roughly 2.5sec.

-Balnazzar will occasionally cast [Carrion Swarm](https://www.wowhead.com/classic/spell=1234584/carrion-swarm) on players within 15-20 yards of him.
+Balnazzar himself will occasionally cast [Carrion Swarm](https://www.wowhead.com/classic/spell=1234584/carrion-swarm) on players within 15-20 yards of him.
 Anyone infected with it will damage all other players within a few yards of them.

 {: .note-title .fs-3}
 > Carrion Swarm Mechanics